fix qeq/reax command

 You can specify the accelerated styles explicitly in your input script by including their suffix, or you can use the -suffix command-line switch when you invoke LAMMPS, or you can use the suffix command in your input script.

 This fix is part of the USER-REAXC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 This fix does not correctly handle interactions involving multiple periodic images of the same atom.
 Hence, it should not be used for periodic cell dimensions less than 10 angstroms.